Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 - The ``--device`` (or ``-d``) specifies the target device to be programmed

     - <none> : Optional for a single device system.
-    - <bdf>+ : Mandetory for multiple device system, has to be specified with one or more device BDF information
+    - <user bdf>+ : Mandetory for multiple device system, has to be specified with one or more device user bdf information
     - ``all``: To specify all devices ``–-device all``  or ``-d all``  can be used
 - The ``--program`` (or ``-p``) is required to specify the .xclbin file